lucrnz/site/content/blog/20220928-hello-world.md

 description = "My experience building this site and how modern web development is"
 +++

 Finally, after coding for hours non-stop, and reading a lot of blogs while wishing to have my own, I can start mine.
-It's been a while since I have a website... probably around 10 years.
+It is been a while since I have a website... probably around 10 years.

-I enjoy lurking, it's how I am, creating text-based content was not something that I really had in mind in the last years.
+I enjoy lurking, it is how I am, creating text-based content was not something that I really had in mind in the last years.

 Blogs are probably an overused type for a personal site, but who cares?
 Writing about random stuff sounds really fun!